concur1/sqruff-pre-commit/README.md

 ### Using sqruff with pre-commit

-To run Ruff's [linter](https://docs.astral.sh/ruff/linter) and [formatter](https://docs.astral.sh/ruff/formatter)
-(available as of Ruff v0.0.289) via pre-commit, add the following to your `.pre-commit-config.yaml`:
+To run Sqruff's linter and formatter via pre-commit, add the following to your `.pre-commit-config.yaml`:

 ```yaml
 repos: